$L_0$ Isotonic Regression With Secondary Objectives: p Isotonic Regression on Linear Orders

-\begin{lemma} For any vertex $i$, $1 \leq i \leq n$, for $p \in \{1, 2\}$ the $L_p$-error from $i$ to all of its potential successors can be computed in $\Theta(\ell)$ time. \end{lemma} \textit{Proof:}~ In the prefix approach for $L_2$ each level set's regression value is the average of its $f$ values.
-Here, however, when the potential successor $j$ is reached, if the level set preceding $j$ has value $> f(j)$ then they have to be combined and given the value $f(j)$, and this might cascade.
-For any level set on $c \ldots d$, the $L_2$ error of using $y$ as the regression value is just $S_2(d)-S_2(c-1) -2 y (S_1(d)-S_1(c-1)) + y(d-c+1)$, so calculating a level set's $L_2$ error, even when the mean is not used as the regression value, takes constant time
+To use this algorithm to prove Theorem~\ref{thm:linearreal} for $p=2$ we need to be able to efficiently merge the level sets and determine the optimal error subject to the trimming requirement.
+As in the standard prefix approach to isotonic regression, if a level set has a value $b$ and its predecessor has value $a$, where $a \geq b$, they are combined and the value of the result is calculated (along with ancillary numbers such as the sum of the $f$ values).
+Before any calculations of $L_2$ errors we first compute $S_1(j) = \sum_{k=1}^j f(k)$ and $S_2(j) = \sum_{k=1}^j f(k)^2$ for $1 \leq j \leq n$, and let $S_1(0)=S_2(0)=0$.
+In the prefix approach for $L_2$ isotonic regression each level set's regression value is just the average of its $f$ values.
+If this is $c$, and the level set is trimmed to $[a,b]$, then $c$ is used as the level set's regression value if $c \in [a,b]$, while otherwise it is $a$ if $c <a$ and $b$ if $c>b$.
+For a level set on $[i,j]$, the square of the $L_2$ error of using $d$ as the regression value is so calculating a trimmed level set's error, even when the mean is not used as the regression value, takes constant time.

-For $L_1$, here the prefix algorithm is faster than the $\Theta(n \log n)$ prefix algorithm in~\cite{QUnimodal} for the general case.
-We exploit the property that the $L_1$ error of a level set is minimized when it is a median value, which can always be chosen to be one of the data values.
-If the regression $g$ is such that $g(i)=f(i)$ and $j$ is a potential successor, then for all level sets in $i \ldots j$, then either $f(i)$ or $f(j)$ is an (perhaps not unique) optimal choice of regression value since all other $f$ values are outside the real interval $[f(i),f(j)]$ that their regression value must be in.
-For any level set on $a \ldots b$, let $n_a = A(b)-A(a)$ and $n_b = b - a + 1 - n_a$.
-Then the $L_1$ error of using $y$ as the regression value, for $f(i) \leq y \leq f(j)$, is $n_a y - (B(b)-B(a-1)) + (C(b)-C(a-1)) - n_b y$.
-This can be computed in constant time, and hence determining whether a level set should have value $f(i)$ or $f(j)$ can be determined in constant time.
-In case of ties use $f(i)$ for consistency. ~$\Box$

-Since for both $p=1$ and $p=2$ each iteration of the $i$ loop in the algorithm in Figure~\ref{alg:linearreal} takes $O(n)$ time, this completes the proof of Theorem~\ref{thm:linearreal} for $p \in \{1, 2\}$.
+This shows that for any $i$, the total time to find the maxmin values for all successors is linear in the time to find the last successor, or to $n$ if there is no later $j$ value where $f(i)=f(j)$.
+Thus for any fixed $\lambda$, the worst-case time to determine successor values for all $i$ where $f(i)=\lambda$ is $\Theta(n)$ and the total time is $\Theta(n \ell)$.